How much and how fast?

 The aim of weight management is to prevent or reduce the health consequences of obesity.
 Even a weight loss of 5-1 0% reduces significantly the health risks associated with obesity.

-Diet changes need to be supervised by an experienced and fully qualified professional who will also advise on behavioural changes and an exercise programme.
+Dietary changes need to be supervised by an experienced and fully qualified professional who will also advise on behavioural changes and an exercise programme.

 Exercise does not have to be too strenuous; it doesn’t have to mean joining a gym.
-Brisk walking for 20 minute each day for five days of the week will help reduce weight, walking up the stairs, etc are small changes that will help you lose and to maintain the new weight.
+Brisk walking for 20 minute each day for five days of the week will help you reduce weight, walking up the stairs, etc are small changes that will help you lose and maintain the new weight.